 Lesson 2: Specifying Connection Information (Reporting Services)

-After you add a Reporting Services paginated report to your Tutorial project in Lesson 1, now you need to define a data source, which is the connection information the report uses to access data from either a relational database, multidimensional database, or another source.
+After you add a report to the Tutorial project, you need to define a data source, which is connection information the report uses to access data from either a relational database, multidimensional database, or other resource.

-In this lesson, you use the AdventureWorks2014 sample database as your data source.
-This tutorial assumes that this database is located in a default instance of SQL Server Database Engine installed on your local computer.
+In this lesson, you will use the AdventureWorks2012 sample database as your data source.
+This tutorial assumes that this database is located in a default instance of SQL Server Database Engine that is installed on your local computer.

 To set up a connection